ClinicalTrials.Veeva

 EXPLORATORY OBJECTIVES:

-Patients receive cyclophosphamide intravenously (IV) on day -3.
-Patients then receive personalized neoantigen vaccine with sargramostim (GM-CSF) SC on days 1, 4, 8, and 15 of cycle 1, and day 1 of cycles thereafter.
-Patients also receive pembrolizumab IV over 30 minutes on day 1.
+COHORT 3: Patients with TNBC receive cyclophosphamide IV on day -3.
+Patients then receive personalized neoantigen vaccine with GM-CSF SC on days 1, 4, 8, and 15 of cycle 1 and then on day 1 of cycles 2, 5, and 8.
+Patients also receive pembrolizumab IV over 30 minutes on day 1 of each cycle or as clinically indicated.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days and then every 3 months up to 2 years from study enrollment.